How do I filter by a list of keywords?

 The simple and the obvious solution is:

-1. Traverse the words array
+- Traverse the

-2. For every element, look if the text attribute contains one of the prohibited words (or expressions, because the tokenization is logical, and kung fu or power plant is one word)
+attribute contains one of the prohibited words (or expressions, because the tokenization is logical, and kung fu or power plant is one word)

 The simplicity comes with drawbacks, of course.
 What happens if the word is inflected?
 Some people will say “we can use the stem”, but it’s not always possible to reduce it to a stem.
 How do we capture the word “bought” in English based on the lemma “buy”?
 And more morphologically rich languages (French, German, Arabic, Russian, Hindi, etc.) have a lot more variety and numerous inflections.